uccser/cs-unplugged/docs/source/author/topics.rst

 - **Required Fields:**

   - ``<key> : <value>`` Key value pairs.
-The key will be used in other configuration files to reference this particluar learning objective.
-The value is the learning objective text that will be displayed to the user).
+The key will be used in other configuration files to reference this particluar learning outcome.
+The value is the learning outcome text that will be displayed to the user).

 A complete learning outcome structure file may look like the following: